This post may contain affiliate links.

 The Arc Haul Ultra 6oL is fairly light on compression capabilities and attachment capabilities but provides room for you to expand on them if you wish to customize them.

-Cords can be used to attach a foam sleeping pad
+The bottom cords can be used to attach a foam sleeping pad, but can also be removed for a more streamlined look.

-Cords can be used to attach a foam sleeping pad
+The bottom cords can be used to attach a foam sleeping pad, but can also be removed for a more streamlined look.

 If you want to replace the compression “cords” with heavier-duty webbing, that is easy using gatekeeper clips by sliding them into the webbing tabs sewn into the pack’s seams.
-For example, I prefer wider webbing straps when carrying a fishing rod or attaching snowshoes to the side of my backpack because they are easier to adjust and provide better holding power.
+For example, I prefer wider horizontal webbing straps when attaching snowshoes to the side of my backpack because they are easier to adjust when wearing gloves and provide better holding power.

 Ultra Fabric